quietvoid/dovi_tool/editor.md

         // List of edits
         "edits": {
-            // Range of frames (inclusive) to use preset for "0-39": presetId
+            // All or a specific range of frames (inclusive) to use preset for
+            // Edits before an "all" key can be overriden "all": presetId,
+            "0-39": presetId
         }
     },